uploadcare/uploadcare-php/README.md

 ```bash
 php composer.phar update
 ```

+Or, you can run the `composer.phar require uploadcare/uploadcare-php` instead of steps 1 and 2.

 **Step 3** — define your Uploadcare public and secret API [keys](https://uploadcare.com/documentation/keys/) in a way you prefer (e.g., by using a `$_ENV` variable):